Sometimes the most challenging part of change is recognising that which we carry with us from the past and keep repeating.

 That can only come when we stop and practice truely looking within.

+It doesn’t mean to give up.
+It doesn’t mean to be passive, it is a very engaged process.
 It doesn’t mean that a part of you doesn’t still want what you want.

 It means recognising that what you are trying to achieve/attain is beyond the ability of the level of your individual personal will.